NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 ##### Alternate Jacobian Method for multiple DOFs per joint

-However this method may not work for joints with more than 1 DOF ie rotational joints in my case and not single DOF joints like Revolute or Prismatic joints which the above method for deriving the Jacobian seems to be limited to, hence an alternate approach is needed to allow differentiation for each joint with respect to each DOFs for all its rotational angles.
+However this method may not work for joints with more than 1 DOF ie rotational joints in my case and not single DOF joints like Revolute or Prismatic joints which the above method for deriving the Jacobian seems to be limited to, hence an alternate approach is needed to allow differentiation for each joint with respect to each DOFs for all its rotational angles as the end effector position is a function of the joint angles, hence we want to differentiate it against each individual joint, DOF.

 One such approach is a "perturbation" approach to differentiation to calculate the Jacobian.
 Where the end effector position (and rotation if used) is differentiated with respect to the joint angles for all the joints DOFs, in a forward finite difference like approach, ie using perturbations of $\Delta \theta$ to solve for the unknown partial derivatives numerically.